-Museum Receives Hooper Fund Grant for a series of children educational programs.
+Museum Receives Grant from The Hooper Fund for a series of children educational programs.
 Masconomo Portrait, oil on canvas, conserved and reframed.

 Donor Appreciation Open House held at Museum and Seaside One.

 Speaker Series: Curtis Sisters: Golfing Pioneers and Women Athletes of the Century